 Kerri has a particular interest in Media and Reporting injunctions relating to children in proceedings and Looked After Children, particularly injunctions against social media campaigns against Local Authorities.

 Kerri is authorised to accept instructions on a Direct Access basis in private law proceedings concerning children.

 Jenna has extensive experience of complicated family matters and a varied practice dealing with financial remedy and private law children cases, often involving international elements.
-She will be leading a new team at Unit Chambers supporting financial and private law work with a particular focus on international matters, broadening Chambers’ offering in this area.
+She leads a new team at Unit Chambers supporting financial and private law work with a particular focus on international matters, broadening our offering in this area.

 Jenna specialises in complex cases and a considerable amount of her work in recent years has been before the Family Division of the High Court.
 She has been involved in a number of reported and high profiles cases, including the widely reported Re H-N case in relation to allegations of domestic abuse recently before the Court of Appeal, and Sharland and Gohil, heard by the Supreme Court in 2015.

 Whilst at Irwin Mitchell, Jenna worked closely with, and under, the leadership of National Head of Family Law, Rosalyn Bever and has been recognised in the Legal 500 in the last four years; her team were ranked in both the Legal 500 and Chambers & Partners.

 Jess completed pupillage in a specialist family law team in London and practiced there for two years before joining Unit Chambers.
 Jess is a children law specialist and has broad experience in public and private children cases and matters with an international element.